kunalkundu30/linear-regression-fundamentals/README.md

 # linear-regression-fundamentals

-The notebook 'linear regression.ipynb' visualizes key assumptions of linear regrssion.
+The notebook 'linear regression.ipynb' visualizes key assumptions of linear regression.

 Assumptions for equalisation of MSE minimisation to MLE maximisation: